 But safe deposit boxes still serve a purpose.
-Even in today’s digital age, there are some occasions when you need the original copy of a paper document, such as your birth certificate or the deed to your house.
-And there’s still no way to make digital copies of physical objects that are valuable to you, such as jewelry or collectibles.
+Even in today’s largely paperless digital age, there are some occasions when you need the original copy of a paper document, such as your birth certificate or the deed to your house.
+And there’s still no way to make digital copies of physical objects that are valuable to you, such as family heirlooms or collectibles.
 For these precious papers and belongings, a safe deposit box is still the safest place.

 However, that doesn’t mean you should use a safe deposit box to store everything you value.
 When your belongings are locked up in a box at the bank, you can only access them when the bank is open — which is a big problem for papers you might need to access in an emergency.
 And there are some physical valuables that, for one reason or another, are best stored elsewhere.